AmigaPorts/ACE/docs/programming/tilebuffer.md

 ```

-Then add a method to load your map.
+Then, add a function to load your map.
 The map is loaded column by column for speed loading speed purpose :

 ```c
 static void loadMap(void) {